AMSP-04/NETN-ORG/NETN-ORG.md

 Each `Organization` is defined by a structure of `OrganizationElement` objects.
 Each `OrganizationElement` object is related to its `Organization` and its `SuperiorUnit`, if any.
 There are three (3) subtypes of `OrganizationElement`:

 1. `Unit` represents an element at a specified level in the organization.
 An organizational unit can contain subunits and can belong to a superior unit.
 A unit consists of equipment, personnel and supplies; these holdings can belong directly to the unit or indirectly as a holding of a subunit.
-2. `Equipment` represents individual physical items defined specifically and apart from any holdings defined for the `HostUnit`.
-Equipment includes platforms, munition and sensors object.
+2. `Equipment` represents individual physical items explicitly defined and apart from any holdings defined for the `HostUnit`.
+Equipment includes platforms, munition and sensor objects.
 3. `Installation` are facilities, e.g. harbours, airfields, or engineering objects, e.g. minefields.

-To request a change of `SuperiorUnit` use the NETN-SMC entity control action `ChangeSuperiorUnit`.
+To request a change of `SuperiorUnit`, use the NETN-SMC entity control action `ChangeSuperiorUnit`.